ymolists/website/gitpod/docs/languages/rust.md

   file: .gitpod.Dockerfile
 ```

-Now that thats out of the way, here is a video on how to configure the debug configuration
+Now that's out of the way, here is a video on how to configure the debug configuration

 ![Rust debugging example](../../../static/images/docs/RustDebug.gif)